peterkaminski/nxcTestVault/to-do list and notes.md

 2024-07-07:
  - "Edit the page" code in the test-pypi package ToBeTested
+	 - exclude "Edit this page" button from README and Sidebar (nxc 0.1.13)
 - TODO: review and organize the `nxc` templates directory